Fir3n0x/DSL-Project/README.md

 * Langium simplifies DSL parsing and validation.
 * LLM integration requires careful move validation.
 * Designing a mapping between logical board and DOM is critical for non-rectangular boards.
+* Separating the Model (DSL) from the View (HTML) and Controller (Python) was crucial.
+It allowed us to change the backend logic without rewriting the parser.

 ---